hmakelin/gisnav/docs/vitepress/docs/system-architecture.md

 Some notes on the service topography:

-- The Application services, Simulation services, Middleware services, GIS services, Dev services, and Admin services terms are an attempt to identify and give descriptive names to layers that have naturally emerged in the architecture.
+- The Application services, Simulation services, Middleware services, GIS services, and Admin services terms are an attempt to identify and give descriptive names to layers that have naturally emerged in the architecture.
 They have no further description besides that only neighboring layers should talk to each other - there should be no jumps across layers in communication.
 - `socat` could also be considered a middleware service but runs non-containerized on the Docker host so it is not included in the Middleware services in the diagram.
 - GISnav uses `gscam` to publish the ROS `sensor_msgs.msg.CameraInfo` and `sensor_msgs.msg.Image` messages.
 The camera topics are not published over the MAVROS middleware.
-- ROS middleware does not have to be in the same network as `gisnav`.
-The shared memory device is used instead of going through the network stack since we will be passing a lot of (pointers to) images around.
-- `qgis` is a GUI app that is part of the companion computer grouping but should probably only be run on the simulation host during development i.e. when using the simulation host to also run the companion computer services.
-- `leaflet` is a static web app hosted on nginx.
-The client makes requests to mapserver, which are proxied by `nginx`, which means `nginx` must also be in the `gis` network (shown with dotted line in diagram).

 ::: info Todo
-- `docs-volume` not yet implemented, but is intended to contain static documentation.
+- Serve static documentation.
-- There will probably be need for a web based viewer (=not QGIS) for the maps in the GIS server that can be accessed from the admin network / via nginx
 - Make shared memory transport work.
 It does not work possibly because of the note on privileged uses [here](https://fast-dds.docs.eprosima.com/en/latest/fastdds/transport/shared_memory/shared_memory.html#segment).
 A `dds` network is included to allow Fast DDS to communicate via UDP over the network stack instead (`dds` network included in diagram and it includes the `gisnav` service).
 - `px4` shares the host network stack (along with `qgc`) because receiving communication from `uxrce_dds_agent` seems to depend on ephemeral ports  (unverified) -> try to isolate the simulator and QGC in a `mavlink` network
 :::